Unique in the State

 Designed to fit a busy life.

-Dementia Care pathway certificate classes are offered on all campuses and outreach centers (Ashland, New Richmond, Rice Lake, and Superior campuses and Hayward, Ladysmith, and Balsam Lake Outreach Centers).
-Take classes online and Your Choice.
+Dementia Care pathway certificate classes are offered on all four campuses (Ashland, New Richmond, Rice Lake, and Superior), Online (Your Choice), and outreach centers (Hayward, Ladysmith, and Balsam Lake).
+Take classes through a combination of Online and Your Choice.

 Accelerated, eight-week courses offered through convenient online and Your Choice formats.